 Currently, 42% of countries in Africa lack IXPs which can hinder the ability to peer with leading content providers and Service Providers that are generally present on well-established Exchanges in Europe, US or Asia-Pacific.

 If you’re looking to bolster your portfolio of network services with flexible, on-demand solutions, or divest in your own infrastructure and streamline your operations, then we’d love to hear from you.

-Our award-winning software-defined networking (SDN) platform and portfolio of services, is available as a white label solution to system integrators and partners consulting on IT, network, cloud, digital transformation, communications, cybersecurity and more.
+Our Network as a Service (NaaS) platform and portfolio of services, is available as a white-label solution to managed and network service providers consulting or supporting on IT, network, cloud, digital transformation, communications, cybersecurity and more.